 No need to worry about the mess, as this portable outdoor high chair has a removable cover that is machine washable.
 The removable tray will be equally easy to clean.

-Recommended for babies who can sit up unassisted (6+ months) and up to 37 pounds.
+It's recommended for babies who can sit up unassisted (6+ months) and up to 37 pounds.
 Has a 5 point safety harness.

 The ciao!
 Highchair is simply one of the best highchairs for camping.
 Safe, extra sturdy and hassle-free foldable storage make it so that you don’t have to worry about a thing.